generation-org/JS/JS-10 - Unit Tests in JavaScript/README.md

  ```bash
    npm test
  ```
-4. Open the *js* folder on Visual Studio Code and verify the existing tesst.
+4. Open the *js* folder on Visual Studio Code and verify the existing test.

 ## Part 2: Implement Calculator test
-1. Implement 2 unit test for the *divide* function
+1. Implement 2 unit tests for the *divide* function.
-2. Implement 2 unit test for the *multiply* function
+2. Implement 2 unit tests for the *multiply* function.

 ## Part 3: Implement UserController test
 1. Implement 1 test for the *add* function that verifies a user that is not in the users' list.